How the IBC Protocol Works

 The transport layer handles data transport, authentication, and ordering.
 The key components of the transport layer are light clients, connections, channels, and relayers.

 Light clients are the heart of the IBC Transport Layer.
-A light client is a lightweight representation of destination chain that live within the state machine of a source chain.
+A light client is a lightweight representation of a destination chain that lives within the state machine of a source chain.

 Channels act as a conduit to connect a module/application on the source chain to a module on the destination chain.
 Data packets between the source and destination chains are sent over this abstraction layer.